Hugh Duffy: Early life

 Duffy was born in Cranston, Rhode Island to Irish immigrant Michael Duffy and wife Margaret Duffy.
-A right-handed batter and thrower, Duffy was listed as 5 ft 7 in tall and 168 lb.
-He was a textile mill worker who had taken up baseball as a semipro for weekend diversion.
-He played a couple years of minor league ball in the New England League before jumping to the majors, starting up in the league's initial season of 1886, and playing on clubs in Hartford, Springfield and Salem, as well as the Lowell, Massachusetts team in 1887.
+He was a textile mill worker who had taken up semi-pro baseball for weekend diversion.
+He played a couple years of minor league ball in the New England League before moving to the majors, starting up in the league's initial season of 1886, and playing on clubs in Hartford, Springfield and Salem, as well as the Lowell, Massachusetts team in 1887.